rks101/eglinux/README.md

 ## View file content

+**`cat`**
 Try: Open a terminal and type `cat some_large_filename` , make sure file size in MBs/GBs.
 Now see top output in another terminal.
 What do you see under %CPU, %MEM columns?
 It appears a bulky operation.

 When dealing with large files (logs, backups, datasets, language models), it may be necessary to view specific portions of the files.

+`cat` command is used to concatenate or display file content.
 ```
-cat - cacatenate or display file content
 cat file1 file2 file3        <== view multiple files, content is appended one after the other
 cat -n program.c             <== view file with all lines numbered
 cat -ns program.c            <== view file with all lines numbered, remove multiple empty lines
 cat -bn program.c            <== view file with all non-empty lines numbered
 cat file1 file2 >> newfile   <== merge two files into a new file using output redirection
-                             <== true for text or normal files, not for images, PDFs, audio, or video files
 ```

-`cat filename` outputs everything on the screen (which can be too much for large files).
+Tip: `cat filename` outputs everything on the screen (which can be too much for large files).
+Take care while using cat command output in scripts for processing large files.

 Q. `history` command prints the command history saved.
 Why `cat history` does not work?
 It errors out with file not found!
 A. Okay, `cat` works with files.
 So, `cat history` looks for a file called history in the current directory.
 This is true for any other commands as well.
 Remember cat works with files.